firdousalam/ReactTutorialYoutube/README.md

 npx create-react-app <App Name>  // <App Name> us the Name of your Application

+### to create react app on same folder

+npx create-react-app .

 # What Knowledge we need to Learn React

 1. HTML and CSS